 We recommend mesh banner material for any outdoor locations where there is high wind exposure.
 This material contains thousands of tiny holes per square meter to easily allow wind to go through it, which keeps it in place and avoids damaging the banner.
 Our clients use mesh banners most commonly for fence wraps, such as those often put up around construction sites.
 Similar to blockout, the price depends on the weight and size of the roll you need.

 The term “corrugated” means to shape into folds or ridges and grooves.
 When you look at the inside of a cardboard box and can see the nooks and crannies, that’s corrugate.
 In experiential graphics, we primarily use corrugate for packaging, and it comes in a variety of thicknesses (aka flutes).

 For most packaging projects, we recommend an E-flute corrugated, as it provides a high quality print surface, while also having great strength and crush resistance for shipping.
 For a lower cost alternative, you can use C-flute corrugated, which comes in a brown kraft finish and is typically used as an outer box.
 However, some of our clients choose to use it for its durability and apply a label or bellyband around it as an alternative to full coverage printing.

 Another material option we use is 27pt board, a very thick card stock.
 We use this material for bellybands that wrap around the outer box or for trays and inserts that hold contents in place inside the box.

 The Bottom Line

-When it comes to experiential graphics, your material choices depend on your project, budget, location and usage.
+When it comes to choosing the right materials for your project, it largely depends on the type, budget, location and usage.
 While it’s helpful to understand the options, we don’t expect our clients to be materials experts—that’s what we’re here for.
 Our team is happy to talk through the options for your specific project, so drop us a line.
 In the meantime, we’ve put together this handy chart for your reference.
 And remember: any questions, just ask!